 The adventure challenge programs at ArborTrek are designed for participants in moderate to good health with average to good mobility.
 We recommend participants familiarize themselves with the requirements, restrictions, and risks of each program prior to committing.
 In general, the Zip Line Canopy Tour is gravity-fed and less strenuous than the Treetop Obstacle Course or Climbing.
 The Treetop Obstacle Course and Climbing Adventure are designed to physically and emotionally challenge guests of differing physical abilities.

 Yes, each of our courses have weight requirements and restrictions set by the course designer.
-Important, all weight requirements are based on clothed weight prior to harnessing.
-When participating in cooler months, especially in the winter, participants should take into account the weight of additional clothing and boots which can add 10 to 15 lbs. of weight.
 All participants are weighed prior to accessing the course.
-Participants who are over the weight limit, will not be granted access to the course.
-No refunds will be afforded to participants who fail to meet posted tour requirements.
-We encourage participants who do not know their weight to stop by and weigh in prior to purchasing tickets.
+Participants who do not meet the weight limit will not be granted access to the course.
+No refunds will be afforded to participants who fail to meet tour requirements.

 - All participants must fit properly into the harnesses and personal protective equipment.

-Weight limits are set by the course designer in adherence to industry-accepted practices and in conjunction with ArborTrek staff to minimize risk to each rider, other participants on the course, and ArborTrek staff.
-Mass is one of the most significant factors in determining incoming speed of a rider on a zip line.
-For this reason, we have set strict limits based on a combination of weight and Body Mass Index (BMI) to minimize risk.
+Weight limits are set by the course designer and original equipment manufacturers in adherence to industry-accepted practices, industry standards, and in conjunction with ArborTrek staff to minimize risk to each rider, other participants on the course, and ArborTrek staff.
+Mass is one of the most significant factors in determining the incoming speed of a rider on a zip line.

-- Warm Weather (60˚F or above): Light pants or long shorts, long- or short-sleeved shirt, wind jacket, sturdy, closed-toe shoes or light hiking boots, rain gear, bug repellant, and sunscreen.
+- Warm Weather (60˚F or above): Light pants or long shorts, long- or short-sleeved shirt, wind jacket, sturdy, closed-toe shoes or light hiking boots, rain gear, bug repellent, and sunscreen.